dropzone/dropzone/new.md

 </div>
 {% endhighlight %}

-The container (`dz-preview`) gets the `dz-processing` class when the file gets processed, `dz-success` when the file got uploaded and `dz-error` in case the file couldn't be uploaded.
+The container (`dz-preview`) gets the `dz-processing` class when the file gets processed, `dz-success` when the file got uploaded and `dz-error` in case the file couldn’t be uploaded.
-In the latter case, `[data-dz-errormessage]` will contain the text returned by the server.
+In the latter case, `data-dz-errormessage` will contain the text returned by the server.

+To overwrite the default template, use the [`previewTemplate`](#config-previewTemplate) config.

 You can access the HTML of the file preview in any of the events with `file.previewElement`.